 And you’re right – there’s no real problem with the day I described.
 You could re-write that first paragraph to sound like the most pleasant Sunday that has ever occurred.

 The problem was that for the last four days, there has been a growing chorus of nagging voices in my head, telling me that I was falling behind on everything and I needed to work harder to catch up.
+(OK, not actual audible voices like you get with schizophrenia, but nagging thoughts that I like to call voices.)
 These voices are relentless, and the only time they let up is when I work hard enough to get ahead of the self-imposed tide of responsibilities.
 In fact, the reason I’m staying up all night to write to you, then get a whole bunch of other stuff done on this computer, is to silence those damned voices.
 So let me just grab a late-night snack and bring it up to my office, then we can figure it out together.

 All right, I’m back.